oracle-devrel/cd3-automation-toolkit/docs/knownbehaviour.md

 **10.**
-When exporting groups (normal and dynamic) to terraform from IAM domains, post executing the *tf_import_commands_groups_nonGF.sh* script, the terraform shows the changes for matching rules and members.
+When exporting groups (normal and dynamic) to terraform from IAM domains, post executing the *import_commands_groups_nonGF.sh* script, the terraform shows the changes for matching rules and members.
 This is because currently those values are not getting imported to the tfstate.

 Please ignore this and proceed with terraform apply as it will not change anything in the OCI console for groups.